 During the Civil War the Gap was called the Keystone of the Confederacy and the Gibraltar of America.
 Both armies felt the invasion of the North or South would come through the Gap.
 Both armies held and fortified the Gap against the invasion that never came.

 The Gap exchanged hands four times to be finally abandoned in 1866 by the Federal Army.

 Today the Cumberland Gap is the main local route North and South, via Cumberland Gap Parkway (Hwy.
 25E).
-By the mid 1990's a four lane tunnel under the Gap will open a new North-South, East-West route and the Cumberland Gap will be restored like the first pioneer saw it.
+In the mid 1990's a four lane tunnel under the Gap opened a new North-South, East-West route and the Cumberland Gap has been restored like the first pioneers saw it.

 Claiborne County located on the Tennessee-Kentucky-Virginia borders in East Tennessee, one of the state's three "Grand Divisions."
 It was formed in 1801 from parts of Hawkins and Grainger Counties.
 The county seat is Tazewell.

 The communities of Tazewell and New Tazewell are in Claiborne County, Tennessee.
 We are located in the beautiful mountains of the Cumberland Gap area.
 Cumberland Gap is located where Tennessee, Kentucky, and Virginia meet.